by anthony on 02/21/11 at 2:58 pm

 A visual change when the user hovers their mouse over the button can compel users to click it.
 Changing the color brightness of the gradient is a good way to get users to click your button.
 At the very least, the mouse cursor should change from the usual arrow to the pointing hand.
 This is a standard cursor convention that lets users know what they can click.

-Place it above the fold and below the fold.
+Place it above the fold & below the fold

 If your page allows for scrolling, it’s good to have your call to action button above the fold and below the fold.
 Users will typically spend most of their time above the fold, however, most users will eventually end below the fold.
 Having a call to action button below the fold helps users remember why they’re on your site and what they need to do to get what they want.

 A button that calls users to act is easy to design.
 But a button that compels users to act is one that takes some careful thought and understanding.
 These best practices will guide you as you design your buttons.
-If you ever want to know what more you can do to increase the conversion rate of your buttons, look to A/B testing to test the effectiveness of your buttons on your users.
+If you want to know what more you can do to increase the conversion rate of your buttons, do A/B testing to see which version of your button converts the best.